scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 Such verification derives the following requirements:
-- Verify the trustworthyness of the build platform itself.
+- Verify the trustworthiness of the build platform itself.
     - Such a verification should be done with the build platform vendor for SaaS CIs.
-In cases that the software producer is responsible for the deployment of the build system, a combination of vendor-self-attestation, and performing an analysis of the deployment aspects is recommended.
+In cases that the software producer is responsible for the deployment of the build platform, a combination of vendor-self-attestation, and performing an analysis of the deployment aspects is recommended.
-    - For example; When deploying a self-hosted CI, the vendor attestation should declare how builds are isolated from each other, and the deployment analysis should verify the access-permissions and log-auditing of the CI system.
+    - For example; When deploying a self-hosted CI, the vendor attestation should declare how builds are [isolated](https://slsa.dev/spec/v1.0/requirements#isolated) from each other, and the deployment analysis should verify the access-permissions and log-auditing of the CI system.
-- Verify that the use of platform does not break the unforgability and isolation requirements.
+- Verify that the use of platform does not break the [unforgable](https://slsa.dev/spec/v1.0/requirements#provenance-unforgeable) or [isolated](https://slsa.dev/spec/v1.0/requirements#isolated) requirements.
 ​
 ​
-### Checklist for achieving SLSA L3
+### SLSA L3 - Checklist
 - The SLSA L2 checklist.
 - Assess the CI system.
 The goal is to answer the following questions:
-    - in what conditions can a unauthorized entity evade the build system
+    - in what conditions can a unauthorized entity evade the build platform
     - in what conditions can build affect each other.
 - Isolate the generation of the Provenance document:
-    - If the build systems supports secure build runners - use a secure runner (example: [GitHub](TBD LINK ***)), ​ or
+    - If the build platform supports secure build runners - use a secure runner (example: [GitHub](TBD LINK ***)), ​ or
 ​